'A crisis of hate': Politicians condemn anti-Semitism after Hanukkah attack

 Republican leaders also expressed shock and condemned the attack.

-White House adviser Ivanka Trump, the president's daughter, called the attack "an act of pure evil" in a tweet on Sunday.
+The president's daughter and adviser Ivanka Trump called the attack "an act of pure evil" in a tweet Sunday.

 "The vicious attack of a rabbi in Monsey, NY last night was an act of pure evil.
 As we pray for the victims, may the candles of Chanukah burn bright through this darkness," she said.